varsha5595/GITS/Results.md

 A survey sheet to capture their experience is also given: http://tiny.cc/xkuosz

 ## Challenges Addressed
-* To automate the logging process, we decided to timestamp the user attempts and write to an Attempts file every time the user compiles the program.
-The program also writes to the file if it is successfully compiled.The data collected from all the lab sessions can be found in the [LabSessionData](./LabSessionData/Attempts) folder
+* To make the implementation process uniform and to avoid any technical difficulty, we made the testers reserve a VCL instance to test the repository.
-* The files can be used for analysis of how long it took for them to debug compile errors/logical errors and how many attempts they took to successfully debug the code in Ruby and Go.
+* We also made sure that each of the testers ran both the commands from traditional git and our gits so that the analysis metrics would be standard
-* We also decided to stay on call despite the automation to observe their workflow.
+* We also decided to stay on call to assist them with eny technical difficulties even though the documentation was comprehensive.
-* There was a small test before the beginning of the debugging session to help us give an idea of the users familiarity with the language.
+* There was a small test before the beginning of the debugging session to help us give an idea of the users familiarity with the git syntaxes.
-* To help with the  debug task, we have created a follow me file that answers all the questions: http://tiny.cc/i3oqsz
+* To help with the  debug task, we have created a follow me file that answers all the questions: http://tiny.cc/gits

 ## Analysis
 The data collected from the lab sessions are tabulated in the this sheet: http://tiny.cc/pznqsz